-The global power industry experienced a 26% rise in new job postings related to cybersecurity in Q3 2022 compared with the previous quarter, according to GlobalData’s Jobs Analytics.
-This compares to a 26% increase in the previous quarter and an 122% increase versus Q3 2021.
+The global power industry experienced a 26% rise in new job postings related to cybersecurity in Q3 2022 compared with the previous quarter, according to GlobalData’s whitepaper on Cybersecurity in Power – Hiring Activity in Q3 2022.
+This compares to a 122% increase versus Q3 2021.

 Notably, Database and Network Administrators and Architects jobs accounted for a 7% share of the global power industry’s cybersecurity-related total new job postings in Q3 2022, up 24% over the prior quarter.